qiita-spots/qiita/INSTALL.md

 source activate qiita
 ```

-(When you want to deactivate this environment, e.g. to return to a different project or back to your global python and pip packages, run `source deactivate`)

 After activating your new environment, you should see this kind of output when you run `which python`, indicating that the `python` command now refers to the python binary in your new virtual environment, rather than a previous global default such as `/usr/bin/python`.
-For example, assuming you installed miniconda in `Users/your_username/`:
+For example, assuming you installed miniconda in `/Users/your_username/`:

 ```
 $ which python